randellmwania/Microsoft-Movie-Studio-Market-Analysis-and-Strategy-for-Success/README.md

 1. Invest in high-rated movies by focusing on quality scripts and production
 2. Expand international distribution to capitalize on foreign markets
 3. Optimize movie runtimes to align with current trends and audience preferences
-4. [Add any other key recommendations from your analysis]

 ## Visualizations